vlachoudis/bCNC/README.md

 Expand the directory or download it from github and run the bCNC command

+#Instalation (package maintainers)
+- Copy `bCNC` subdirectory of this repo to `/usr/lib/python2.7/site-packages/`
+- Launch using `python2 -m bCNC` or install bCNC.sh to /usr/bin
+- Alternatively you can fetch the bCNC Python package using pip when building Linux package https://wiki.archlinux.org/index.php/Python_package_guidelines

 # Configuration
 You can modify most of the parameters from the "Tools -> Machine"